A jackknife bias correction for nonlinear network data models with fixed effects: Introduction

-Although the focus of the literature on dyadic network models has been on the binary outcome case, researchers often have access to outcome variables that are non-binary.
-Examples of these settings include the value of exports between countries, the value of loans between banks, or the number of workers migrating between states.
-The results in this paper are derived for a general M-estimator satisfying basic regularity conditions and so cover a range of models for both binary and non-binary outcome variables, as well as a range of estimation approaches, including MLE, quasi-MLE and nonlinear least squares estimation.

-As a demonstration of the technique in an empirical setting, I estimate a model of international trade relationships.
-Gravity models have been a workhorse model in the trade literature for many years, and the importance of including country-specific fixed effects is well known (\citep{Anderson2003}).
-I demonstrate the importance of bias correction in estimates of a probit model for the formation of country-level trade relationships.
-The bias correction changes the value of some estimated coefficients and marginal effects by more than a standard deviation in magnitude.

-The jackknife bias correction also allows for the construction of various specification tests.
-Many models of network formation include strategic aspects in which agents' decisions are influenced by the state of the network.
-For instance, agent $i$ may find it more beneficial to link with $j$ if they already share many other links in common. \citet{Graham2020d} derives the locally best similar test for a class of alternatives in a logit model, using conditioning arguments. \citet{Dzemski2019} tests for the presence of transitive links with triads (groups of three agents) in a probit model, and derives an analytical bias correction for the statistic.
-I demonstrate that a range of test statistics, including that of \citet{Dzemski2019}, can be bias-corrected using the jackknife.
-This extends the set of tests available to researchers, as well as the range of models they can be applied to.
-As an example, I test for transitivity in both a country-level trade network, and a network of professional friendships.
-I find no evidence of excess transitivity in the trade network (although the uncorrected statistic would lead to the opposite conclusion), while the social network appears to display strong transitivity.
+Several papers also consider tests of the dyadic network formation model. \citet{Dzemski2019} provides a test for the presence of excess transitivity in a probit model, and derives an analytical bias correction for the test statistic. \citet{Graham2020d} derive the locally best similar test for a class of alternatives in a logit model, using conditioning arguments.
+Jackknife bias-correction of such network statistics has not been previously considered in the literature, and I demonstrate that a range of such statistics, including that of \citet{Dzemski2019}, can be bias corrected using the jackknife, extending the set of tests available to researchers, as well as the range of models they can be applied to.

-The network jackknife extends previous results on jackknife bias correction in panel data. \citet{Hahn2004} introduced a jackknife correction for panel estimators with individual fixed effects, based on re-estimating the parameters on data sets that exclude a single time period. \citet{Dhaene2015} present a split-sample version of this idea based on estimating the model in the first and second halves of time periods separately. \citet{Fernandez-Val2016} develop a general framework that allows for both time and individual fixed effects.
-The analysis in this paper builds heavily off of the asymptotic expansions in \citet{Fernandez-Val2016}.